vishvAsa/kalpAntaram/kANe/v2p2/22_Bhojana.md

 T e er urd FFAHFIT CUTEN: aardghyturant sterat este faud u Tuuri aa: ETT TEFU: I II.
 56, 68.
 The first verge is quoted by 379 p.
 143.

 1810.
 SITTEET Tyg: FaYgritura: la propoutat fort HTH: 1 urrera VII.26.2. there explains Biter in a far-fetched way as siirad TTT: Terrarurat &o.
 It is remarkablo that on Vedan tasutra III.
-4. 29 Saṅkara connects this clause with allowed and for hiddon foods free free tratana-manager-te भवाधितं भवति'.
+4. 29 Śhaṅkara connects this clause with allowed and for hiddon foods free free tratana-manager-te भवाधितं भवति'.
 On या.
 I. 154 (p.
 221) अपराक quotes , long passage from Harita in which we road' ATEYTurun OTETT: FATT I SITT TT

 RIETATTARE!758